 - Always review your credit card and checking account statements.
 This way, you’ll spot anything suspicious, and you’ll be able to determine if you can back out of a shady deal.

 - Don’t share sensitive information online.

 - Check URLs.
-Check the URL of the webpage and determine if it matches the company you are allegedly dealing with.
+Check the URL of the webpage.
+Confirm that it matches the company.